 You may also contact the Assistant Headteacher via the school’s admin email address email@example.com

 Children begin their phonic learning in the nursery where they learn to discriminate sounds and, through appropriate songs and activities begin to develop their awareness of the sounds around them and, when ready, letter sounds.

-Across the reception classes and KS1 children have teaching in phonics on a daily basis.
+Across the reception classes and KS1, children have teaching in phonics on a daily basis.
 Teaching follows the expectations of Letters and Sounds and is taught through a variety of activities, including the use of interactive programs such as Phonics Play and Fast Phonics.
 Jolly phonics is a key part of our approach in our Reception classes and continues into Year 1; the sounds linked to visuals and physical movement really help to embed children’s knowledge and understanding.
 Teaching is usually delivered to the whole class, but children work in small groups and individually as necessary to support their learning in a differentiated, personalised way.

 The National Curriculum